top of page

 Don't get me wrong - I have a deep respect and admiration for people who meditate.
 But it is simply not for me.
 For me, the idea of mindfulness sounds a lot more achievable.

 We could say that mindfulness is a form of an active meditation.
 When we do NOT sit down to try and clear all thoughts from our mind.
-Instead, we notice/ pay conscious attention to the present while being ACTIVE.
+Instead, we notice/pay conscious attention to the present while being ACTIVE.
 While we are doing what we are doing.
 We simply try to be PRESENT.

-So rather than functioning on autopilot mode most of the time, we consciously bring our attention to the present moment right here and right now - and notice how we chop the onions/ cut the veggies/ fill or empty the washing machine/ water the potted plants etc. Doesn't this sound good?
-This kind of mindset can reduce stress and anxiety, bring us inner peace and induce positive responses in the body and mind (similar to the ones achieved by meditation).
+So rather than functioning on autopilot (which, let's be honest - we all do most of the time!), we consciously bring our attention to the present moment right here and right now - and notice ... how we chop the onions/ cut the veggies/ fill or empty the washing machine/ water the potted plants ...

 And yet...
 Do you find yourself constantly multitasking?
 Answering never-ending questions, discussing politics or the environment while preparing a meal/ driving/ cleaning the bathroom etc.